 How to register your interest in volunteering

 - Everyone interested in volunteering is welcome to register on the volunteer recruitment portal.

 - During registration you will be asked to supply information about which areas of the galleries you are interested in.
 Remember to 'submit' your application once you've finished, as this will activate it on our system.

-- When vacancies arise in those areas you will be emailed information on how to apply.
-It may be several weeks from when you register to when there are new volunteer vacancies, so do take this into consideration if you only have a short amount of time available.
+- When opportunities arise in those areas you will be emailed information on how to apply.
+It may be several weeks from when you register to when there are new volunteer opportunities, so do take this into consideration if you only have a short amount of time available.

 If for whatever reason you are unable to complete the online registration, please contact the Volunteer Programme Coordinator to discuss other options for registering your interest in volunteering.